Therapeutae

-The Therapeutae were a religious sect which existed in Alexandria and other parts of the ancient Greek world.
+The Therapeutae were a philosophico-religious sect which existed in Alexandria and other parts of the ancient Greek world.
 The primary source concerning the Therapeutae is the De vita contemplativa ("The Contemplative Life"), traditionally ascribed to the Jewish philosopher Philo of Alexandria (c.
 20 BCE – 50 CE).

-The author appears to have been personally acquainted with them.
+The author of De vita appears to have been personally acquainted with them.
 The author describes the Therapeutae as "philosophers" (cf. I.2) and mentions a group that lived on a low hill by Lake Mariout close to Alexandria in circumstances resembling lavrite life (cf. III.22).
 They were "the best" of a kind given to "perfect goodness" that "exists in many places in the inhabited world" (cf. III.21).
 The author was unsure of the origin of the name and derives the name Therapeutae/Therapeutides from Greek θεραπεύω in the sense of "cure" or "worship" (cf. I.2).

 Name

 The term Therapeutae (plural) is Latin, from Philo's Greek plural Therapeutai (Θεραπευταί).
 The term therapeutes means one who is attendant to the gods although the term, and the related adjective therapeutikos carry in later texts the meaning of attending to heal, or treating in a spiritual or medical sense.
 The Greek feminine plural Therapeutrides (Θεραπευτρίδες) is sometimes encountered for their female members.
 The term therapeutae may occur in relation to followers of Asclepius at Pergamon, and therapeutai may also occur in relation to worshippers of Sarapis in inscriptions, such as on Delos.